dehre/beaglebone-stuff/writing-lkm/README.md

 ## Description

-Writing a driver that toggles the LED when each time the button is pressed.
+Writing a device driver that toggles the LED each time the button is pressed (on rising edges).
-The driver is built as a kernel module (LKM), so that it can be dynamically loaded and unloaded.
+The driver is built as a kernel module, so that it can be dynamically loaded and unloaded.

 ## Circuit